cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 date:   2020-03-12 10:52:59 -0700
 categories: jekyll update
 ---
-Recently I've been throwing together some perl code to help manage and run query's on my [rtorrent][rakshasa-rtorrent] installation.
+Recently I've been throwing together some Perl code to help manage and run query's on my [rtorrent][rakshasa-rtorrent] installation.

 I'll try to document the steps here in a series of blog posts.
 This post is for my own use, and may be lacking in clarity in some places.

 NOTE: These scripts and code snippets are not a "complete project".
 They are probably not what your looking for.
 If you do happen to find pieces here and there useful.
 That's awesome!
 Have fun!